PhilipWright96/ElectionRemindersBackend/electionreminders/README.md

 Java 21, Maven 3.8.5, and Spring Boot

 How to get started:
+Firstly build the project.
+You can do this with the VSCODE IDE when you simply press shift,ctrl, p and select the "Java: Rebuild Projects" command.
-Simply start the application in "Application.java".
+Then simply start the application in "Application.java".
 Right now - this will turn on a few test endpoints which will run on localhost:8080.
 Front end components can call these endpoints and receive dummy data.
 There should be a start button when you view the class "Application.java".